Montana-Media-Arts/MART341WebDesign/_docs/topic-04/03-empty-elements/page-03.md

 This is another paragraph.
 ```

-Horizontal rules cleanly create boundaries between content, and span the width of the page (or browser, if full width).
+Horizontal rules cleanly create boundaries between content and span the width of the page (or browser, if it's full width).

 <div class="external-embed">